stronnag/mwptools/docs/manual/docs/mwp-terrain-avoidance-quick-guide.md

 ## 2. Set your avoidance parameters

 By right clicking on any waypoint, we can select **Terrain Analysis**.
-As this will use Bing Maps, we need to have an internet connection.
-We set the analysis parameters:
+No internet connection is required if you already have cached imagery and DEM tiles.

 * Home is taken from the planned home location
 * The pilot elects for 30m clearance above terrain